 As for myself, I was fortunate to have my songs presented by two wonderful artists.
 Both Petrina Bromley, and Marie-Pierre de Brienne went above and beyond with their performances of my work.
 I didn’t see anything ahead of time so it was delightful to be surprised at the same time as the rest of the audience.

-My piece Cougar Town, (arranged by Doug Price) opened the evening, which you can see here:
+My piece, Cougar Town, (arranged by Doug Price), wherein a middle aged music teacher wrestles with her conflicted feelings for her 20 year old student, opened the evening, which you can see here:

 The second song, Hylas, (piano arrangement by Benjamin Kwong, track orchestrated by Jonathan Monro), was originally written as a stand alone folk song, but when I brought it to one of our classes, I was encouraged to consider it for the song cycle I was working on.